 “I thought this could be interesting to [include] here: Fitness Expert Photoshopped Herself to Show different Body Standards throughout History.”

-Folks post what they want to look like, often, instead of who they are or how they feel.
-Or, the other extreme, they try to farm “likes” by emphasizing what’s wrong with them.
+Or, the other extreme, we try to farm “likes” by emphasizing what’s wrong with us.

 There’s a middle ground, and it’s good for us all: being genuine.